-Eligible applicants are invited to apply for funding in the amount of up to \$10,000 to support new, existing and/or expanded projects that address a community social development need by directly supporting new or continued sport, recreation, and physical activity participation opportunities in their communities.
+Eligible applicants are invited to apply for funding in the amount of up to \$7,500 to support new, existing and/or expanded projects that address a community social development need by directly supporting new or continued sport, recreation, and physical activity participation opportunities in their communities.
+After thorough consideration of all applications, eight applications will be accepted for funding.